sheuher/TRIPPLANNER-D/TripPlan.md

     in this case most likely centred around Bamberg.

-    although the hostel in Bamberg seems sligthly more expensive and unavailable !
+    although the hostel in Bamberg seems sligthly more expensive and **unavailable from 07-09** !

    ![plan1 plan2](someDates.jpg)